Pollora/colt/README.md

 ### Configuring the returning Instance

-Every time you call something like `Post::type('video)->first()` or `Video::first()` you receive a `Corcel\Model\Post` instance.
+Every time you call something like `Post::type('video)->first()` or `Video::first()` you receive a `Pollora\Colt\Model\Post` instance.

 If you choose to create a new class for your custom post type, you can have this class be returned for all instances of that post type.

 #### Registering Post Types (the easy way)

-Instead of call `Post::registerPostType()` method for all custom post type you want to register, just use the Corcel's config file and map all custom posts and it's classes.
+Instead of call `Post::registerPostType()` method for all custom post type you want to register, just use the Colt's config file and map all custom posts and it's classes.
 They will be registered automatically for you:

 ```php
 'post_types' => [